 - Unemployment levels in London are higher than national rates

-- Around five per cent of all Londoners in employment work part-time but want a full-time job.
+- A decreasing proportion, now under four per cent, of all Londoners in employment work part-time but want a full-time job.

 - Around one in three graduates work in roles that do not require a degree-level qualification.